MACHINE LEARNING AND OPTIMIZATION

 Innovative models to design algorithms and imagine new tasks that push the boundaries and bring to life intelligent systems in our everyday lives.

-- Co-organizing the 3rd Robot Learning workshop at NeurIPS 2020
+- Co-organizing the 3rd Robot Learning Workshop: Grounding Machine Learning Development in the Real World at NeurIPS 2020

 - Paper at ICML 2020, ‘A quantile-based approach for hyperparameter transfer leaning‘

 During the last two decades, research in machine learning has evolved from the status of promising science to industrial reality.
 Formalized as an optimization task under constraint or as a mathematical integration, solutions to problems now exist that were previously considered beyond reach.
 In this context, the disciplines of machine learning and optimization constitute a cornerstone of the conception and development of systems with the capabilities to adapt and enhance through time.

 We propose innovative models to design algorithms and imagine new tasks that push the possibilities given by this incoming revolution.
 These will make our vision a reality by bringing to life intelligent systems to supervise, enhance, secure and automate our everyday activities.

 We work across deep learning, autonomous indoor robotics, adversarial learning protocols, machine reading and optimization in large graphs.
 We contribute to the development of the cutting edge products of NAVER LABS and are very active in the scientific community where we produce papers, contribute code and datasets and organise conferences, workshops and challenges.